hotdog-luncher/minesweeper/README.md

     D: double click an opened tile if the number displayed equals the number of flagged tiles touching it
     Q: exit the game

- After each subsequent action, the userboard is updated and displayed along with mines remaining and a timer showing game time elapsed this will continue until the user either opens each tile that is not a mine or selects a mine.
+ After each subsequent action, the userboard is updated and displayed along with mines remaining and a timer showing game time elapsed.
+ This will continue until the user either opens each tile that is not a mine or selects a mine.

  some notes:

 the game will not allow a mine to be selected on the first turn.
-Therefore, the master "gameboard" that is referenced by the program but hidden from the user is
-    not created until after the first selection
+Therefore, the master "gameboard" that is referenced by the program but hidden from the user is not created until after the first selection

 when adding mines to the gameboard, the program first X's out all of the tiles around the first choice, insuring that first choice will be a zero if possible.
-    However if the number of mines approaches the size of the board, the method will randomly add mines to the appropriate amount of X'd out tiles
+However, if the number of mines approaches the size of the board, the method will randomly add mines to the appropriate amount of X'd out tiles

 The master gameboard is then generated, including the appropriate number of mines and the corresponding numbers in each of the other tiles

 choosing a zero tile will cause the game to choose each tile around that tile that is also a zero, opening up a larger section of the board